blackmann/story_view/README.md

 # Features

-🕹 Still image, GIF and video support
+🕹 Still image, GIF and video support (with caching enabled)

 📍 Gesture for pause, rewind and forward